 1- Alcohol

 Alcohol, especially high-end spirits and wines, is one of the most frequently stolen items.
-According to reports, theft of alcoholic beverages accounted for over 22% of all retail thefts in 2022.
+According to the Associated of Convenience Stores, theft of alcoholic beverages accounted for over 22% of all retail thefts in 2022.
 Due to its high resale value, alcohol is often stolen in larger quantities.
 Supermarkets lose millions each year from stolen alcohol, making it a prime target for shoplifters.

 Due to the addiction to alcohol and its easy accessibility in all places, it’s not that hard for thieves to steal and sell it in the black markets.
 To prevent the theft of costly bottles like champagne and whisky, most retailers place dummy bottles and cases.